24 hours customer service +9779849693351

 • Physical Training: Begin a comprehensive fitness regime 3-6 months before the trek.

-• Altitude Acclimatization: Include rest days and gradual ascent to prevent altitude sickness.
+• Altitude Acclimatisation: Include rest days and gradual ascent.

-• Technical Gear: High-quality trekking boots, layered clothing, and proper cold-weather equipment are crucial.
+• Technical Gear: High-quality trekking boots, layered clothing, and cold-weather equipment are crucial.

 • Medical Preparation: Comprehensive health check-up and necessary vaccinations.